podulator/amazon-sagemaker-workshop/modules/Advanced_Image_Classification_With_Automatic_Tuning.md

-## Advanced Image Classification With Auto Tuning
+## Advanced Image Classification With Automatic Tuning

 For this module, we'll work with an image classification example notebook.
 In particular, we'll use Amazon SageMaker's built-in image classification algorithm, which is a supervised learning algorithm that takes an image as input and classifies it into one of multiple output categories.